My name is Christopher Tan.

 And the questions continued to haunt me.
 Why was I alive?
 Why did I exist?
 Where am I?
 Who am I?

-Within months, I had an awakening and I found myself on a deeply profound and fulfilling spiritual path.
+Within months, I had a spiritual awakening and I found myself on a deeply profound and fulfilling spiritual path.
 I began meditating and becoming more mindful.
-I was studying various spiritual philosophies and the works of great spiritual teachers.
+I was studying various spiritual philosophies and the minds of great spiritual teachers.
 All the while becoming conscious that this world that we are living in was vastly manipulated by powerful interests.
 There was corruption, evil and darkness to be found everywhere.
 I was angry.

 This inspired me to become very active.
 I stood in the rain attending protests trying to awaken my fellow brothers and sisters to what the fuck was going on.